jabyess/jabyess.github.io/instructions.md

     - archive of posts, etc
 - fix fonts breaking on individual posts
 - can i figure out a way to show git diffs of revisions for posts? like have a button that shows a previous version compared to the newest version? that might be neat.
+- get footnotes working properly. they work in obsidian but not html. https://stackoverflow.com/questions/66964/how-do-i-create-a-link-to-a-footnote-in-html